ypid/ypid-ansible-inventory/README.rst

 ``paranoid``
-  Maximum security settings even at the risk of dropping support for not up-to-date software or systems and reduced convenience.
+  Maximum security settings even at the risk of dropping support for not up-to-date software/systems and reduced convenience.
   For example Putty_ is not known to work with the paranoid ssh server configuration.